GeekInterview.com

 (i) Traceability matrix

-(ii) Coverage techniques (like functional decision negative testing BVA input field matrix etc)
+(ii) Coverage techniques (like functional, decision, negative testing, BVA,input field matrix etc)

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 - List the functions used/performed by the module.